MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

     ![Screen showing replication topology report results](./media/Cluster-to-Cluster-Storage-Replication/SRTestSRTopologyReport.png)

 ## Step 2: Configure two Scale-Out File Server Failover Clusters
 You will now create two normal failover clusters.
 After configuration, validation, and testing, you will replicate them using Storage Replica.
-You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.
+You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server Remote Server Administration Tools.

 ### Graphical method